 Remember those word problems you dreaded in your middle-school math class?
-“We’ll never use that in real-life” we all thought.
-Well, we couldn’t be more wrong.
+"We'll never use that in real-life" we all thought.
+Well, entrepreneurs couldn't be more wrong.

-No, this isn’t about figuring out at what time Train A and Train B will meet if they are going 80 miles an hour.
+No, this isn't about figuring out at what time Train A and Train B will meet if they are going 80 miles an hour.
 But similar types of problems have existed almost daily in all of my businesses as long as I can remember.
 Finance decisions can be solved by turning them into word problems:

-Should I hire another sales person?
-Turns into: I have 200 leads a month, with an average lead requiring four hours of time over a six-week sales cycle to covert into a sale, currently working 160 hours a month each.
+Should I hire another salesperson?
+I have 200 leads a month, with an average lead requiring four hours of time over a six-week sales cycle to covert into a sale, currently working 160 hours a month each.

 In order to answer these questions, your business must have tools in place for you to gather some basic data.
 There are many tools out there, but the following three tools will capture more than 80 percent of the metrics an entrepreneur needs to make smart decisions.